youssefmels/Probabilistic-Modelling/README.md

-Poem generating was achieved using 2 models, Markov chain and Bayesian network.
-It was trained on: https://www.kaggle.com/datasets/paultimothymooney/poetry
+Poem generating was achieved using 2 models, the Markov chain and Bayesian network using: https://www.kaggle.com/datasets/paultimothymooney/poetry

 Markov Chain: